ChanghuiN/KPermissions/README.md

 # KPermissions

-This library allows the usage of kotlin with the new Android M permission model.
+This library allows the usage of Kotlin with the new Android M permission model.

 ## Setup